jss367/jss367.github.io/_posts/2020-01-15-What-Are-all-These-AP-Values.md

 But these are really different things.
 The threshold you use will influence which types of models appear to perform best.
 0.5 threshold is very coarse localization while 0.95 is very precise.

+So you get 10 different values..
+The mean of those values is the AP@[0.5:0.95].

 ## Competition Examples

 #### Pascal VOC

 Sometimes, different competitions use different values.
-For Pascal VOC, you'll often see mAP@0.5.
-For COCO, you'll see mAP@[0.5:0.95].
+For Pascal VOC, you'll often see $$ mAP@0.5 $$.
+For COCO, you'll see $$ mAP@[0.5:0.95] $$.
 This is a third average!

 #### COCO AP